Victor Victori: Sculptures

-The "God & I" statute is centerpiece and last creation of the sculpture garden.
+The "God & I" statue is centerpiece and last creation of the sculpture garden.
 The seventh installment in the garden series of sculptures at the artist's home is titled, "God and I." It is the most elaborate sculpture of the garden.
 It has been publicly reported on since the initial base structure was formed out of 200 bags of concrete.
 This was a hint that the largest of the garden collection was about to take form.
 Construction started in April 2013 and is expected to be completed by the summer of 2015, standing at 20 feet tall, weighing in at 40,000 lbs.
 The base alone took 200 bags of concrete.
 The statue weighs 40,000 lbs.
 The artist put in a column base for support.
-The physical exertion took its toll on Victori, who once feel from the roughly 18-foot statute as he was creating it.
+The physical exertion took its toll on Victori, who once feel from the roughly 18-foot statue as he was creating it.
 Victori incorporated his fall into the statue, added the image of man descending down the base.
 The statue pays homage to Victori's appreciation of history of religion and philosophy, interspersed with astronomy—including small planets, the Earth and moon.
 At the top of the statue, God's head includes glaring eyes and varied expressions.
 Next to the statue are the Buddha, Jesus and Zeus statues.